MichaelWan128/MMM-micmic-model-/README.md

 ## MMM6 (in development & undergoing testing)
 This model's features and labels are both different
-It has minimal features that all capture deviations between NDXT and stocks within NDXT
+It has minimal features that all capture deviations from market
-The Label is calculated using alpha z-scores, where the beta used in alpha calculation is with reference to NDXT, not SPX
-"Bullarity" of a stock is calculated with probabilities of different classes of labels, and the bullest and bearest K(5) stocks are longed and shorted respectively.
+The Label is calculated by manipulating alpha "Bullarity" of a stock is calculated, and the bullest and bearest K(5) stocks are longed and shorted respectively.

 ## Real World **Testing** of MMM
 There was an attempt to test MMM in real time, and there are around 100 days of real time data.
 However I have not been very consistent, and therefore many days are missing.